grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 Alice is learning a new skill.
 It could be anything: writing, math, Street Fighter 6.

-Alice's skill level at whatever this is is $s$, which is a natural number.
+Alice's skill level at whatever this is is $s = 0$, which is a natural number.

 She knows that to get better at a skill, you need to challenge yourself with little tests.
-Therefore, she is on the lookout for skill challenges.
+Therefore, she creates a challenge bank of training opportunities.

 Each challenge has two skill ratings: $s_{lo}$ and $s_{hi}$.
 Alice can benefit from the challenge if her skill is between $s_{lo} \le s \le s_{hi}$.
 Afterwards, she will gain one point of skill.